Tinkerforge/doc/source/Product_Overview.rst

 This option is limited by the USB specification (500mA).
 A large stack may need more power than 500mA.

-To provide greater currents, Power Supply Boards are available.
+To provide greater currents, power supply boards are available.
-These boards power the stack and can additionally be used to supply the power for driver bricks (e.g. :ref:`DC Brick <dc_brick>`).
-Power Supply Boards have the same size as :ref:`Bricks <product_overview_bricks>` and are stacked in at the bottom of the stack.
+These boards power the stack and can additionally be used to supply the power for driver Bricks (e.g. :ref:`DC Brick <dc_brick>`).
+Power supply boards have the same size as :ref:`Bricks <product_overview_bricks>` and are stacked in at the bottom of the stack.

 .. csv-table::
    :header: "Name", "Description"
    :widths: 30, 60

-   ":ref:`step-down`", "Powers a Stack with 6-27V input"
+   ":ref:`step-down`", "Powers a stack with 6-27V input"